thegooddocsproject/request-for-comment/template-quality-checklist.md

 - [ ] The template set provides sufficient guidance about how to fill it in and implement the template in a documentation project.

-### Raw template requirements - PULL REQUEST REVIEWER ONLY
+### Template file requirements - PULL REQUEST REVIEWER ONLY

 - [ ] Check rendered Markdown output to ensure it renders correctly and follows the template markdown style guide.
 - [ ] The template title is present and is an H1.
-- [ ] The template includes an introductory comment pointing them to other template resources.
+- [ ] The template includes an introductory comment mentioning the other template resources (such as the guide).
 - [ ] Embedded writing tips are formatted with {curly brackets}.
 - [ ] The template is free from grammar errors and typos.
 - [ ] The scope of the template is appropriate, meaning it is not too simple or overly complex (i.e. it needs to be expanded or broken into multiple smaller templates).